-The overall performance rating of a bridge is determined by adding the rank of the bridge in the efficiency category to its rank in the economy category and aesthetics.
+The overall performance rating of a bridge is determined by adding the rank of the bridge in the efficiency category to its rank in the economy category.
 The bridge with the lowest sum will win the overall competition.
 A bridge that was eliminated from the efficiency and/or economy categories is not eligible for the overall performance competition.
-In the case of a tie, it is up to the panel of judges to either accept the tie or select a winner.
+In the case of a tie, judges may use aesthetics as the tie breaker.